What Do Nurses Do?

 If you are interested in learning about more nursing specialties and their education requirements, read our guide on types of nursing degrees.

-According to labor and statistics, the median salary for a Registered Nurse (RN) is $70,000 and can range as high as $130,000 per year.
-On average, nursing salaries are 7% higher than the average job salary nationwide.
+According to labor and statistics, the median salary for a Registered Nurse (RN) is $77,600 and can range as high as more than $120,000 per year.
 Different classifications of nurses will earn different salaries:

 Source: Bureau of Labor Statistics